mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 That's it! 😄

-These days there are web APIs to transition view changes like the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API), but they're not supported in all browsers yet.
+These days there are web APIs to transition view changes like the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API), but they can be limiting and might not be supported in all browsers.

 ### FLIP Animations

 In the previous example, we used the `crossfade` transition to coordinate transitions between different elements, but it's not perfect.
-When you move a post between being archived and published, all the items "wait" for the transition to end before they "snap" into their new position.
+When a post is archived or published, all the items "wait" for the transition to end before they "snap" into their new position.

 We can fix this by using Svelte's `animate:` directive and the `flip` function, which calculates the start and end position of an element and animates between them: